-Dental Waste Management: Making Waste Services For Dentists Easy!
+Dental Waste Management 🦷 – Making Waste Services For Dentists Easy!

 Waster is an Australian waste management and recycling business that helps small and medium companies boost recycling and minimise costs.

-You can easily and securely arrange all your services at competitive prices – on no lock in contracts (30 day month to month basis).
+You can easily and securely arrange all your services at competitive prices – on no lock-in contracts (30 day month to month basis).

-Check out your bin options below:
+Check out our offered bin options below:

-What is required for Dental Waste Management?
+Requirements for Dental Waste Management

 Legislation as regards dental waste management is covered by each State.
 For example – you can see the NSW regulations here.

-Disposal of clinical waste: dependent on where you are located in Australia the waste will either be incinerated or autoclaved and then landfilled.
+Disposal of clinical waste – dependent on where you are located in Australia, the waste will either be incinerated or autoclaved and then landfilled.

-How to arrange dental waste management services?
+How do you arrange dental waste management services?

 Arranging waste management services for your business is very easy.